CaTs and DAGs: Integrating Directed Acyclic Graphs with Transformers for Causally Constrained Predictions: Methods

 We use per-variable loss functions, and users are required to specify the variable type as continuous (mean-squared error) or binary (binary cross-entropy).
 If embeddings are used, the variables are likely to be continuous, but for more specific tasks we provide the option to tailor the loss function to the variable.
 Importantly, the loss functions can be determined independently of the causal constraint, and other loss functions (e.g. with custom regularizers) can be used as long as the independence constraints implied by the DAG are not violated.
+For any endogenous node $z$: if $z$ is continuous, we use mean squared error on its output head; if binary, Bernoulli cross-entropy; if categorical, softmax cross-entropy; if a vector embedding, MSE on that vector.
+The experimenter is thus free to implement the loss they wish, understanding that the predictions are constrained according to the assumed DAG.
+A strength of CaT is that there are no special losses or regularizers.